close

 Words: 468|Page: 1|3 min read

 Picasso showed extraordinary talent in his early years, painting in a creative temperament, where the lines are astonishingly solid, and the image undoubtedly bears the “mark of the artist individuality”.
-Picasso’s early works were so astonishing that Picasso’s parent did not refuse the idea of allowing Picasso to pursue an artistic career.
-In 1895, he began studying in the School of Fine Arts in Barcelona.
-In 1897, he was enrolled in The Real Academia de Bellas Artes de San Fernando, Spain's top art academy at that time.
+Picasso’s early works were so astonishing that his parents did not refuse the idea of allowing him to pursue an artistic career.
+In 1895, he began studying at the School of Fine Arts in Barcelona.
+In 1897, he was enrolled in The Real Academia de Bellas Artes de San Fernando, Spain's top art academy at that time (Penrose, 1981).
+This foundational education laid the groundwork for his innovative contributions to art.

-Before the era of cubism, painters paint from their one point of reference, however this is not the case as we interact with the real life object.
-Life is complex and can only be represented in multiple vantage points.
-For example “we might see a tree off in the distance, and as we approach it, our perspective of the tree changes”.
-Pablo Picasso recognised this fact and were searching ways to portray real life fully in 2d planes.
+Before the era of cubism, painters painted from a single point of reference; however, this is not the case as we interact with real-life objects.
+Life is complex and can only be represented from multiple vantage points.
+For example, “we might see a tree off in the distance, and as we approach it, our perspective of the tree changes” (Steinberg, 1972).
+Pablo Picasso recognized this fact and was searching for ways to portray real life fully on 2D planes.
 He started pushing boundaries, defying what art was at that time by painting the subject from multiple perspectives.
-Pablo Picasso also used monochromatic colour spaces and simple geometric shapes in his artworks which create flatness to imply that all perspectives are equal.
-These approaches create “simultaneous depiction of many views on a single picture surface”.
-This era of experimenting and innovations are called the ‘analytical cubism’ and are considered to run from 1908 to 1912.
+Picasso also used monochromatic color spaces and simple geometric shapes in his artworks, which created flatness to imply that all perspectives are equal.
+These approaches create a “simultaneous depiction of many views on a single picture surface.”
+This era of experimenting and innovations is called ‘analytical cubism’ and is considered to run from 1908 to 1912 (Golding, 1959).

 Get a custom paper now from our expert writers.